|MEETING PLACE:||Hotel Rincón de Puembo—near Quito Int’l Airport|

 Day 5 (Monday): Leon Dormido (San Cristobal Island) and Punta Pitt

 Leon Dormido, well known as “kicker rock,” is a huge monolith that split apart creating a narrow passage that only the most skillful yacht captains can negotiate.
 Blue- footed Boobies and Magnificent Frigatebirds nest along the ledges.
-This location offers an absolutely amazing venue for deep water snorkeling is will likely provide an up-close and personal encounter with rays and sharks.
+This location offers an absolutely amazing venue for deep water snorkeling and often provides an up-close and personal encounter with rays and sharks.

 Punta Pitt, the most easterly point in the archipelago, is one of only a few visiting sites in Galapagos where Red-footed Boobies can be observed.
 All three Boobies (Blue-footed, Red-footed and Nazca) are known to nest here, and at Islote Pitt which is a small islet near the anchorage.
 Blue-footed Boobies can often be seen plunge-diving for fish while frigate birds soar overhead.
 The trail at Punta Pitt winds up through eroded volcanic tuff formations to a plateau for a spectacular view of the island, and Islote Pitt.
 Along the trail are endemic plants and wildlife unique to San Cristobal, such as the San Cristobal Mockingbird and the San Cristobal Lava Lizard.
 The beach is frequented by sea lions.
 Snorkeling with sea lions is a prime attraction at Islote Pitt.
 (B, L, D)